 Academic programs of universities affiliated with BHER are offered to students organized into cohorts.
 Since 2013, 3 cohorts of students have enrolled into university programs through BHER.

 (1) Cohort 1 – Enrolled in 2013

-Students who elect to proceed with their studies after completing InSTEP will be eligible apply to a Certificate or Diploma in Education, pursuing either a primary or secondary education stream.
+The first accredited program in the BHER model is a Certificate or Diploma in Education, in either the primary or secondary education stream.
 Graduates from these Certificate and Diploma programs may then apply to a Bachelor degree program offered by one or more of the BHER consortium universities, with their Education credits counted towards the requirements of the degree.

 In 2018, through the support of the Faculty of Education at York University, BHER piloted the first in situ graduate program in Dadaab.
 The first two rounds of applications for the masters was limited to graduates of the YU undergraduate degree programs.
 In 2020, YU opened its admissions to graduates of KU and MU degrees.